top of page

 HELĒNA GŪTMANE (LV)

 Helēna Gutmane is a landscape architect, urbanist, urban activist, and planner.
 She is a partner and process designer at atelier for landscaping, public and private spaces ALPS and lecturer at RISEBA.
 She is co-founder of Urban Institute Riga and member of Riga centre development association (RCAB).
 Helena studied philology at University of Moscow and University of Latvia, obtained qualification landscape architecture at Latvia University of Life Sciences and Technologies, planning of human settlements at Architecture department, University of Leuven.
-Currently she is a candidate PHD at University of Leuven and University of Latvia, her research interests include socio-affective aspects of spatial transformation practices, urban planning and design on intersection of social psychology, political sociology, anthropology, and human geography.
 As a principal landscape architect and process designer she has been participated in numerous projects of public space reconstructions and competitions in Latvia and abroad, has led applied research projects concerning publics spaces, worked in competition juries in Latvia, Russia and Ukraine.
 As urban activist she has been involved in international federation of landscape architects (IFLA) as chair of UIA working group which aim was to unite professionals from spatial design disciplines around idea of empathy through design.
-Her curatorial experience includes organisation and curating of conferences, innovating educational programmes, seminars in Latvia and abroad, among them the 1st Award of Latvian landscape architecture as president of association of Latvian landscape architects (LAAA).

 RUDOLFS DAINIS ŠMITS (LV)